-If students love to tell stories, we introduce them to authors, publishers and book store owners, possibly exposing a writer or business owner.
+If students love to tell stories, we introduce them to authors, publishers, and bookstore owners, possibly revealing a writer or business owner.

 Curiosity leads to a lifetime of learning and achievement!

-Creative energy molds our entire educational approach, and does not cease when class ends.
-Children explore and expand their horizons with thoughts from their own mind.
+Creative energy molds our entire educational approach and does not cease when class ends.
+Children explore and expand their horizons with their own thoughts.

 From their earliest days as a Voyager, we expect a lot from our students.
-We don’t have much homework, but we do have in-depth project work.
+We don’t have much homework, but we do have in-depth projects.

-Projects inspire social interaction and decision making within peer groups which is the pathway to maturity.
-When working together toward a common goal, their minds are focused on the big picture and on their portion of it.
+Projects inspire social interaction and decision-making within peer groups, which are the pathway to maturity.
+When working together toward a common goal, their minds are focused on the big picture and their portion of it.

 They learn their strengths and weaknesses, giving them confidence in themselves.
 We are determined to keep students motivated toward a life of cooperation, integrity, and of course, learning.

 Children’s opinions matter; we treat our students with respect.
-We trust them, have great expectations for them.
-We give them plenty of responsibility.
+We trust them, we have high expectations for them, and we give them plenty of responsibility.